Step by step, here’s how to maximise the latest boosted offer from American Express.

 The Amex Platinum card is the premium option offered by American Express.
 You’ll pay a massive £650 annual fee, but in return you’ll get some premium features such as travel insurance, airport lounge access and top tier status at some hotel chains.

 The problem is these extras alone don’t justify the fee – and that’s if you even need them.
 And nor do the exclusive offers only available to cardholders.

-Factoring in the usual welcome bonus of 30,000 Amex Reward points after a £4,000 spend in three months makes it more appealing – but it’s still marginal, and could well be beaten by less complicated offers on other Amex cards.
+When you factor in the usual welcome bonus of 30,000 Amex Reward points after a £4,000 spend in three months it makes it more appealing – but it’s still marginal, and could well be beaten by less complicated offers on other Amex cards.
 My review takes you through the card in more detail.

 Why now is the time to get one